merthmagic/merthmagic/README.md

 ### Hi there 👋

-- 🙋‍♂️ I'm a backend developer.
+- 🙋‍♂️ I'm a consultant/developer and chemist also.
 - 🔭 Working on NeRF based digital human and AIGC Research/Engineering.
 - 📚 Learning **Measure Theory**,Stata,R,Rust,Scala and Vue.